Leicester beats injury-plagued Newcastle 3-0 in EPL

 NEWCASTLE, England (AP) — Ayoze Perez and James Maddison took advantage of defensive mistakes as second-place Leicester maintained its distant pursuit of Premier League leader Liverpool with a comfortable 3-0 win at Newcastle on Wednesday.

 The hosts played the final 39 minutes with 10 men after Fabian Schar limped off injured with all three substitutions already made in a game watched by more than 52,000 at St. James’ Park.
+American defender DeAndre Yedlin played on for Newcastle despite a suspected broken right hand.
+The club is awaiting the results of x-rays.

 Leicester took the lead in the 36th minute when former Newcastle player Perez intercepted Florian Lejeune’s poor cross-field ball and cut inside Schar to fire past goalkeeper Martin Dubravka, despite slipping as he took aim.